Wednesday 14 November 2012

 The cruise also allowed us to view some seals resting on the ice, seemingly enjoying life.
 This was the calmest zodiac ride of the trip.
 The zodiac drivers always have lots of facts mixed with interesting and funny stories.

-During the night they ran a contest called “Antarctica Bluff” but I decided to ship this particular event.
-I did however Andreas, Ben, Vera and Ben in the Polar Bar for a few drinks and one game of “Kings”.
+During the night they ran a contest called “Antarctica Bluff” but I decided to skip this particular event.
+I did however join Andreas, Ben, Vera and Ben in the Polar Bar for a few drinks and one game of “Kings”.
 I won / lost and had to scull the glass of mixed drinks in the centre of the table.
 One of the passengers started singing some blues songs, she was very good.